SomeWeekendReading/someweekendreading.github.io/_posts/2022-11-28-comments-disabled-via-heroku.md

 pending that tutorial appearing somewhere in the Staticman community, comments will likely cease working sometime today.

+You can of course contact me via the email link at the top of every page.
+(Click on the envelope icon.)

 Sorry for the interruption.

 ---